pedaKrk/SkillsManagement/README.md

 npm install
 ```

-### Run the Frontend

-`ng serve -o`

-This starts the Angular app on http://localhost:4200/.

 ## Environment Variables
 Create a **.env.development.local** file in the backend folder.
 The **env.js** file in the config folder makes those variables easily accessible in
 the backend of the project.
-Take a look at the **env.js** file to see what env variables are required.
+Take a look at the **env.js** file to see what variables are required.

 The env.development.local file should contain parameters for:
 - Database
 - SMTP-Server
 - Ports
 - JWT

+By default, the backend runs on Port **3000** and the frontend on Port **4200**.

+## Run the Project
+### Navigate to the backend folder and run the Server

+`npm start`

+This starts the server by default on http://localhost:3000/, or the port you specified in the .env file.

+### Navigate to the frontend folder and run the Frontend

+`ng serve -o`

+This starts the Angular app on http://localhost:4200/.

 ## Project Structure
 The project is divided in frontend and backend.